ansonla3/consensysProject/README.md

 # Background
-### This is a survey smart contract, anyone could create a questionnaire (only allow YES/NO question at this stage) and reward to the participants by Ether.
+### This is a survey smart contract, anyone can create a questionnaire (only allow YES/NO question at this stage) and reward to the participants by Ether.

 #### Running the dapp locally
 **git clone** https://github.com/ansonla3/consensysProject

-Go to the
+**cd** consensysProject
+npm install
-nom run install
+npm run dev
-npm run dev    and go to the http://localhost:3000
+After the app is ready, go to http://localhost:3000

 Contract is deployed to the resinkey testate,